sgilpin4/sgilpin4.github.io/_pages/teaching.md

 Teaching Experience
 ======

-Analysis of Ordinary Differential Equations (355), Fall, Spring 2025, University of Arizona.
+Analysis of Ordinary Differential Equations (355), Spring 2026, Fall 2025, Spring 2025, University of Arizona.
 ------
 Instructor.
 Introduction to solution methods for ordinary differential equations and analysis of autonomous systems.